SkygearIO/guides/push-notifications/basics/android.md

     }
     ```

-- Update `AndroidManifest.xml` file in your application, include the following in the manifest:
+- Update the `AndroidManifest.xml` file in your application.
+Include the following in the manifest:

     ```
     <service android:name=".YourFirebaseMessagingService">